Oleksiytabachyn/dspy_workshop/README.md

 * How to make multi-step pipelines
 * How to evaluate and optimize your LLM applications

+Groq provides free tier access.
+We will be using `Llama 3.1 8B` model and `GPT OSS 20B` model for the workshop.

 ## Pre-requisites

 * Python 3.12+